 Welcome to STARS

 The STARS Committee, comprised of faculty, staff, and students plans events.
 Anyone is welcome to join.
-We meet on the first Thursday of each month during the fall and spring semesters in the Faculty/Staff Resource Center (LARC 200).
+We meet from 1:00 to 2:00 pm on the first Thursday of each month during the fall and spring semesters (except our first meeting, which will be on August 29 instead of the first week in September) in the Faculty/Staff Resource Center (LARC 200).
 The STARS Committee is a work group that reports to the LAVC Student Success Committee.
 Click here for more information, agendas, and minutes.